-Warning: The calibrators and controls of human origin have tested negative for HBsAg, anti-HCV, anti-HIV-1 and anti-HIV-2.
+Warning: Calibrators and controls used have been tested negative for HBsAg, anti-HCV, anti-HIV-1 and anti-HIV-2 using enzyme immunoassays and indirect immunofluorescence methods.
 Nonetheless, all materials should be treated as being a potential infection hazard and should be handled with care.
-Some of the reagents contain the agent sodium azide in a non-declarable concentration.
+Some of the reagents contain the toxic agent sodium azide.
 Avoid skin contact.